Ashwinjauhary/Ashwinjauhary/README.md

 ## 🎯 For Recruiters

-You’ll like working with me if you want someone who:
+You’ll enjoy working with me if you want someone who:
 - understands frontend **and** backend
-- thinks before coding
+- thinks before writing code
-- cares about scale & quality
+- cares about quality & scale
 - stays responsible after deployment

 ---